Mennonites in Paraguay: Origin and languages

 The vast majority of Mennonites in Paraguay, spread out over nineteen colonies across Paraguay, are of the Russian Mennonite variety, meaning they are originally of Dutch ancestry and can trace their history to the Mennonite settlement in the Vistula Delta, from where they migrated to the Russian Empire and later to the Americas.
 The percentage of the Mennonites of Paraguay who came directly from Russia is 25 percent.
 51 percent came from Russia via Canada, where they lived for several decades and a further 22% from Russia via Canada via Mexico (some from Mexico via Belize).

 Smaller groups of Swiss German or Old Order Amish also exist in Paraguay, making up about two percent, and are descendants of Amish immigrants from the United States, who came originally from Switzerland and Southern Germany.

 The Russian Mennonite majority share a common ancestry, Plautdietsch language, and many other traditions, which are quite distinct from the small group of Amish Mennonite in Paraguay, who speak Pennsylvania German along with English.

 Demography

 There were 22,710 ethnic Mennonites living in Paraguay in 1987 and 29,045 in 2000.
 Plautdietsch speakers were estimated 40,000 in 2007 according to Ethnologue.

 Major colonies

-There are two major Mennonite concentrations in Paraguay.
-The first one in the Gran Chaco region (West), and the second one in Eastern Paraguay.
+A 2020 survey found that there are more than 200 Mennonite colonies across 9 Latin American countries, with 25 in Paraguay alone.

-In 2014, Menno Colony had about 10,000 inhabitants, Fernheim about 5,000, and Neuland about 3,500..
-A 2020 survey found that there are more than 200 Mennonite colonies in nine Latin American countries, with 27 in Paraguay.
+Mennonite colonies are located in two quite different parts of Paraguay with quite different clime and natural resources: in the hot and dry Gran Chaco region (West), and the milder and more humid in Eastern Paraguay.
+When calculating the population of Mennonites, sometimes only adult baptized members are counted, but here every Mennonite (i.e. baptized adult members, baptized young people and children who live in the colonies) is included.